• LDA-NOC clear

 • Free site visit

-Pick a flat if you need to live in the home now, want immediate rental income, want maximum tax benefit on a home loan, and prefer 8 to 12% steady appreciation.
-Flats fit young professionals who rent, families who must move into their own home this year, and buyers who value zero-maintenance lifestyle.
+Pick a flat if you need to live in the home now, want immediate rental income, want maximum tax benefit on a home loan, and are okay with 8 to 12 percent steady appreciation.
+Flats fit young professionals who rent, families who must move into their own home this year, and buyers who don't want to manage land.

-Pick a plot if you have a 5 to 10 year horizon, want maximum capital growth, want full ownership of the land (no shared common areas), and are okay sacrificing immediate rental for higher long-term gains.
-Plots fit investors, NRIs, people parking inheritance money, and anyone who plans to build later.
+Pick a plot if you have a 5 to 10 year horizon, want maximum capital growth, want full ownership of the land (no shared common areas, no society politics), and you're okay sacrificing rental income for higher long-term gains.
+Plots fit investors, NRIs, people parking inheritance money, anyone planning to build later.

-Pick both (the hybrid) if you have ₹50L+ to deploy.
-Buy a ₹17 to 25L plot on Sultanpur Road frontier for capital growth, and a ₹35 to 45L 2-BHK flat in a rentable corridor for cash flow.
-The portfolio gives you both arms working — growth plus income — and is what most successful Lucknow investors we know actually do.
+Pick both if you have ₹50L+ to deploy.
+Buy a ₹17 to ₹25L plot on Sultanpur Road frontier for capital growth.
+Buy a ₹35 to ₹45L 2-BHK flat in a rentable corridor for cash flow.
+The portfolio gives you both arms working.
+That's what most successful Lucknow investors we know actually do.

 The single biggest driver of long-term wealth in real estate is annual appreciation compounded over time.
-Lucknow has produced two clean datasets on this — the Magicbricks tier-2 city report and registry data from the Lucknow Sub-Registrar Offices.
-Both tell the same story: plots have outperformed flats every single year since 2008, with a widening gap in the last five years.
+Lucknow has produced two clean datasets, the Magicbricks tier-2 city report and registry data from the Lucknow Sub-Registrar Offices.
+Both tell the same story.
+Plots have outperformed flats every single year since 2008, with a widening gap in the last five.

 2008-2013 (early Gomti Nagar Ext)14%10%+4%